Last updated September 2018

-As professionals engaged in the provision of legal services to clients, Alcorn Immigration Law, P.C. (the “Firm”), is committed to protecting the privacy of confidential and personal information, including personal data relating to individuals who may be clients, staff, agents, lawyers, law students, job applicants or others inside or outside the Firm.
+As professionals engaged in the provision of legal services to clients, Alcorn Immigration Law, PC (the “Firm”), is committed to protecting the privacy of confidential and personal information, including personal data relating to individuals who may be clients, staff, agents, lawyers, law students, job applicants, or others inside or outside the Firm.
 The policy of the Firm is to comply with the rules of professional conduct which impose a duty to preserve and protect confidential client information upon lawyers and their associated personnel.

-This Privacy Statement is specifically addressed to parties outside the Firm who: (1) provide personal information, including but not limited to information that identifies you as an individual or relates to an identifiable person, such as name, postal address, telephone number, email address, etc. (“Personal Information”) to the Firm; or (2) who visit or use the Firm’s website at Alcorn.Law (“Website”).
+This Privacy Statement is specifically addressed to parties outside the Firm who: (1) provide personal information, including but not limited to information that identifies you as an individual or relates to an identifiable person, such as name, postal address, telephone number, email address, etc. (“Personal Information”) to the Firm; or (2) who visit or use the Firm’s website at www.alcorn.law (“Website”).

-Collection and Use of Personal Information
+Our Collection of Personal Information

 - Provide you with legal services, if you are or become a client of the Firm, and/or respond to any requests or inquiries you may have;